xitu/gold-miner/article/2021/next-gen-css-container.md

 ## `@container` in action

-CodePen Embed Fallback

-In this example, I’m using two cards within a parent with the following markup:
+In [this example](https://codepen.io/una/pen/LYbvKpK), I’m using two cards within a parent with the following markup:

 ```html
 <div class="card-container">